 The Company has in place a Shareholders' communication policy.
 The policy aims to set out the provisions with the objective of ensuring that Shareholders and, in appropriate circumstances, the investment community at large, are provided with ready, equal and timely access to balanced and understandable information about the Group (including its financial performance, strategic goals and plans, material developments and governance), in order to enable Shareholders to exercise their rights in an informed manner, and to allow Shareholders and the investment community to engage actively with the Company.
-The Board reviewed the implementation and effectiveness of the Shareholders' communication policy and the results were satisfactory.
+During the year, the Board reviewed the implementation and effectiveness of the Shareholders' communication policy, including the measures taken at general meetings, the handling of enquiries received (if any) and existing communication channels available, and the results were satisfactory.